-- O3 Mining completed two metallurgical testing programs at Base Metallurgical Laboratories Ltd. and SGS Canada Inc. Lakefield laboratories. - Grinding, gravity, leaching, cyanide detox and liquid-solid separation variability testwork are required for a feasibility study and have been completed for each of the Marban, Norlartic and Kierens deposits. - These results, together with the results of previous testwork programs, will be used in connection with the proposed Feasibility Study to determine the anticipated project recovery once the process flowsheet is selected (either standalone or toll-mill).
+Test work includes grinding, gravity, leaching, cyanide detox and variability test work.

+These results, together with the results of previous test work programs, will be used in connection with the proposed Feasibility Study to determine the anticipated project recovery once the process flowsheet is selected (either stand-alone or toll-mill).